polterguy/magic.lambda.sockets/README.md

 * __[sockets.user.add-to-group]__ - Adds the specified user to the specified group
 * __[sockets.user.remove-from-group]__ - Removes the specified user from the specified group

-**Notice** - SignalR users might have multiple connections.
-This implies that once you add a user to a group, all connections are associated with that group.
 Below you can find an example of how to add a user to a group, for then to later de-associate the user with the group.

 ```
 // Associating a user with a group.